mrash/Wireguard-macOS-LinuxVM/README.md

 ```

 So, the VPN is up and running.
 This is great, but now we need to ensure that all traffic is
-routed through the VPN.
+routed through it.
 This applies to both the Ubuntu VM `wgclientvm` and, most importantly,
-to the Mac laptop host `maclaptop`.
-Achieving this is the subject of the next section.
+to traffic coming from Mac laptop host `maclaptop` itself.
+Achieving this is the subject of
+the next section.

 ## Routing and Traffic Filtering
 Routing all traffic over the VPN needs to happen even though the Mac laptop has only one